altocodenl/tagaway-mobile/tagaway/lib/readme.md

       });
 ```

 If we didn't get back a 200 code, we have encountered an error.
-If we experienced a 403, there's another snackbar already implemented in the `ajax` function informing the user that their session has expired; if the error, however, is not a 403, we inform the user with an error code `QUERY:A:CODE`.
+If we experienced a 403, there's another error message already shown by the `ajax` function informing the user that their session has expired; if the error, however, is not a 403, we inform the user with an error code `QUERY:A:CODE`.

 ```dart
       if (response ['code'] != 200) {